Section Image

 Lathrop has a four-day school week and standout sports

 Kids can attend Lathrop Elementary School before heading across the street to Lathrop Middle School.
-Niche rated both of the schools with a B grade.
-Lathrop High School gets a B-minus.
-The high school is known for its sports, with a football team that was the state championship runner-up in 2018.
-"Boy, we filled up the stadiums," says Burns, whose son graduated that year.
-The entire district operates with a four-day school week, meaning students get Mondays off.
+Niche rates both schools a B. Lathrop High School gets a B-minus.
+The high school is known for its sports programs.
+"Boy, we filled up the stadiums," says Burns, whose son graduated from the school.
+The district operates on a four-day school week, meaning students get Mondays off.

 The city's main park was redesigned with accessibility in mind